 Safety Note: Some children may be allergic to certain foods or ingredients.
 Before sampling or having the food near children, be sure to get a list of food allergies that the children may have.
 Examine the list and be sure the food served is indeed safe for each child.

+References:

+Bellows, L., K. Cole, & J. Anderson.
+In press.
+Family fun with new foods: A parent component to the Food Friends social marketing campaign.
+Journal of Nutrition Education and Behavior.

+Birch, L. 1998.
+Development of food acceptance patterns in the first years of life.
+Proceedings of the Nutrition Society 57: 617–24.